 Contributions to these funds allow people to create charitable accounts and receive an immediate tax deduction.
-DAFs are relatively simple to set up and their management is outsourced to an institution, such as a community foundation, Jewish federation or commercial sponsor like Fidelity and Vanguard.
+DAFs are relatively simple to set up and their management is outsourced to an institution, such as a community foundation (such as Jewish Communal Fund), a Jewish federation, or a commercial sponsor like Fidelity and Vanguard.

 Besides the tax deduction, donors can also avoid capital gains taxes if a gift is property that has appreciated in value.
 For donors concerned about inheritance taxes, their gift reduces the size of an estate by the value of the asset.
 DAFs are also considered by the IRS to be public charities and won’t be subject to the 2 percent excise tax private foundations must pay on net investment income.

 This low-maintenance way to oversee donations both large and small has increasing appeal.
-A report from the National Philanthropic Trust, one of the largest DAFs, found assets in these funds were nearly $54 billion in 2013, a 23 percent jump from the year before.
+A 2021 report from the National Philanthropic Trust, one of the largest DAF managers, found assets in these funds in the United States totaled $159.83 billion in 2020, and that the compound annual growth rate for charitable assets from 2016 through 2020 was 16.6 percent.

 (Source: ASU Foundation)